 For a person making purchases online, the system enables the payment of VAT already when making a purchase.
 You are not required to pay VAT in connection with customs clearance.
 Same as all parcels arriving from outside the EU, IOSS purchases must also be declared.
 However, for example Posti usually sees to customs clearance on your behalf free of charge.

 The IOSS system covers purchases of a maximum value of 150 euros (transports costs excluded from the value).
-However, taxes on products subject to restrictions and excise duty, such as alcohol products, are always paid to Finland in connection with customs clearance.
-Moreover, the recipient of the purchase must be a private individual or an operator not registered as a VAT payer.
+Moreover, the recipient of the purchase must be a private individual or an operator not registered for VAT.
+However, taxes for products subject to excise duty, such as alcohol products, are always paid to Finland in connection with customs clearance.
+Products subject to restrictions must be declared in the Customs Clearance Service. alternatively, you can buy the customs clearance as a service from Posti or some other transport company.

 When and for what do I need an IOSS identifier?

 An IOSS-registered web store always has a specific IOSS identifier.
 In connection with customs clearance, the identifier indicates that the buyer has paid VAT to Finland already at the time of purchase.

 As a rule, you are not required to know the IOSS identifier of the web store.
 The web store usually provides the identifier directly to the transport company that delivers your purchase, and it is automatically forwarded for customs clearance.
 It depends on the transport company whether you should declare your parcel personally, or if the transport company declares it for you automatically.

 Posti delivers my parcel and declares it automatically on my behalf.